Skip to main content

 • gameplay

-• “6dof, responsive controls that every fan of Descent or Forsaken will immediately feel familiar with, frantic fights, many upgradeable weapons and a randomly generated, very addicting gameplay loop, that is fun and engaging and shows that the developer knows what he's doing.”
+• “6dof, responsive controls that fans of Descent or Forsaken will immediately feel familiar with, frantic fights, many upgradeable weapons and a randomly generated, very addicting gameplay loop that is fun and engaging and shows the developer knows what he's doing.”

 • graphics